ESCMID Panorama

 Plus at least four of the five following items:

-8.2 At least one free-standing (i.e. not linked to ECCMID) educational activity (PGEC/PGTW, see § 6.3) every three years
+8.3 At least one free-standing (i.e. not linked to ECCMID) educational activity (PGEC/PGTW, see § 5.5.1) every three years

-8.3 At least one collaborative research project underway during any one-year cycle
+8.4 At least one collaborative research project underway during any one-year cycle

-8.6 Other SG activities like conferences, symposia at other congresses, e-learning offerings, etc.
+8.6 Other SG activities like conferences, symposia at other congresses, websymposia, e-learning offerings, involvement in technical or clinical practice guideline production, etc. The SAS decides whether this activity can be counted in the evaluation

-The SAS decides whether this activity can be counted in the evaluation.
-If the SG has not covered the minimum activity, the Scientific Affairs Subcommittee may propose through the Scientific Affairs Officer to the ESCMID Executive Committee to terminate the SG.
+If the SG has not covered the minimum activity or has a persistently low number of members, the Scientific Affairs Subcommittee may propose through the Scientific Affairs Officer to the ESCMID Executive Committee to merge with another SG in the same broad area or be disbanded.

 At any time, SGs may be terminated either by a majority vote of members or by a decision of the ESCMID Executive Committee if there is a documented violation of the present operating procedures.
 In such cases, remaining funds from SGs should be transferred to ESCMID to support other SG activities.